-- 1. Except as provided below, a record of all releases of information from school student records (including all instances of access granted whether or not records were copied) shall be kept and maintained as part of such records.
+Except as provided below, a record of all releases of information from school student records (including all instances of access granted whether or not records were copied) shall be kept and maintained as part of such records.
 105 ILCS 10/6(c).
 This record shall be maintained for the life of the school student record and shall be accessible only to the parent(s)/guardian(s) or eligible student, Building Principal, or other authorized person.
-The record of release shall include each of the following: - 1.
-Information released or made accessible - 2.
+The record of release shall include each of the following:

+- 1. Information released or made accessible - 2.
 The name and signature of the Building Principal - 3.
-The name and position of the person obtaining the release or access - 4.
+The name of the person obtaining the release or access, in what capacity the request was made, and the purpose for the request - 4.
 The date of the release or grant of access - 5.
 A copy of any consent to such release